gsaukov/bundesbank-statistic/README.md

 From scratch to fully functional currency exchange application in 5 days.

-Application has two parts: dynamic and very alive **front end** and robust easy to maintain/deploy/container **back end**.
+Application has two parts: dynamic and very live **front end** and robust easy to maintain/deploy/container **back end**.
 Technical details you will find below:

 ### Front:
 * Angular10 - Glues the front-end.